ekrell/menelaus/README.md

 	If the targets are often staying in a confined space, this may be sufficient for some applications.

 	At this stage, I did experiments to see the advantage of using the next waypoint as heading instead of simply using current direction of the targets.
-There was an advangate as the targets would face the wrong direction at times as they navigated over very hilly terrain.
+There was an advantage as the targets would face the wrong direction at times as they navigated over very hilly terrain.
 This would cause the quadcopter to need to readjust more often.

 4. **simple predictive hover (in progress)**